 A threat can be expressed verbally or in writing, and conveys an individual’s intent to inflict harm or damage.
 Not all threats are equivalent, and they should be evaluated for content, context, and the circumstances in which they occur.
-For example, is the person in a creative writing class and the assignment requires a detailed description of some event or activity?
+For example, is the person a student in a creative writing class and the assignment requires a detailed description of some event or activity?
 What are the actual words that were used or the actions that were engaged in?
 What is the relationship between the person of concern and the target?
-The majority of attackers studied by the Safe Schools Initiative did not threaten their targets directly, but all threats should be assessed thoroughly and responded to expeditiously.

 There are four types of threats:

-1. Direct Threat: A specific, straightforward statement of intent to do harm toward a specific target – e.g., I’m going to shoot up the gym on Friday after school when all of the jocks are at practice.”
+- Direct Threat – A specific, straightforward statement of intent to do harm toward a specific target – e.g., I’m going to shoot up the gym on Friday after school when all of the jocks are at practice.”

-2. Indirect Threat: A vague, unclear, or ambiguous threat, target, or motivation.
+- Indirect Threat – A vague, unclear, or ambiguous threat, target, or motivation.
 “It would be so easy to kill somebody if I wanted to.”

-3. Veiled Threat: Implies violence and leaves the interpretation of the message open to the hearer.
+- Veiled Threat – Implies violence and leaves the interpretation of the message open to the hearer.
 “We would be better off without him.
 I’m surprised nobody has ever gone Aurora Theater on him.”

-4. Conditional Threat: Warns that certain violence will happen unless specific conditions or demands are met.
+- Conditional Threat – Warns that certain violence will happen unless specific conditions or demands are met.
 “If I don’t get on the team, I’m going to shoot the coach.”

 Because each threat means something different, we should avoid “one size fits all approaches” to threats and zero-tolerance policies, which can cause us to over-react to some threats or under-react to others.
 It is important to select appropriate and proportional responses to each threat.